mercush/genlm-control/docs/potentials.md

 Potentials assign weights to sequences of tokens from their vocabulary.
 These weights are always non-negative real numbers, though they are computed in log space for numerical stability.

-A potential $\Phi$ defines two core weighting functions:
+A potential defines two core weighting functions:

-1. **Complete** (`complete` method) - Assigns weights to sequences that are considered "finished" or "complete".
+1. `complete` - Assigns weights to sequences that are considered "finished" or "complete".
 For example, a potential enforcing grammatical correctness would assign positive weights to grammatically valid sentences and zero weights (negative infinity in log space) to invalid ones.

-2. **Prefix** (`prefix` method) - Assigns weights to partial sequences that could potentially be extended into valid complete sequences.
+2. `prefix` - Assigns weights to partial sequences that could potentially be extended into valid complete sequences.
 For example, a potential enforcing grammatical correctness could assign positive weights to prefixes of grammatically valid sequences.

     Given a complete method, there are many possible prefix methods that could be used, providing as much or as little information as desired.
 The key requirement is that if a prefix has zero weight, then all of its extensions and completions must also have zero weight - in other words, prefix cannot rule out sequences that could later become valid.

 For example, consider a potential that only allows sequences of length $N$:

-- The complete weight would be positive for sequences of *exactly* length $N$
+* The `complete` weight would be positive for sequences of *exactly* length $N$
-- The prefix weight would be positive for sequences of length *at most* $N$
+* The `prefix` weight would be positive for sequences of length *at most* $N$

 The relationship between complete and prefix weights is formalized in the [Formalization](#formalization) section.

 ### Next-token weights

-The `logw_next` method computes weights for each possible next token (including a reserved end-of-sequence token) given a context sequence.
+The `logw_next` method computes weights for each possible next token in the potential's vocabulary (and a reserved end-of-sequence token) given a context sequence.
 These weights are crucial for controlled text generation as they can be used to guide the selection of the next token at each step of generation.

 The `logw_next` method is implemented by default in terms of the `complete` and `prefix` methods.
 Potentials will often override this method to provide a more efficient implementation.
-The relationship between `logw_next` and `complete`/`prefix` is given in the [Formalization](#formalization) section.
+However, `logw_next` must satisfy a contract with `complete`/`prefix`, given in the [Formalization](#formalization) section.

+### Batch methods

+For improved performance with large batches of inputs, potentials support batch operations:

+* `batch_complete(contexts)`
+* `batch_prefix(contexts)`
+* `batch_logw_next(contexts)`
+* `batch_score(contexts)`

+By default, these methods simply call the corresponding non-batch method for all inputs, but potentials can override them to provide more efficient implementations.
+They can be used in conjunction with [auto batching](performance.md#auto-batching) for improved performance during generation.

 ## Built-in potentials